tinawng/nuxt-tailwind-static-template/README.md

 A quick template with all the basics needed to jumpstart a new project ⚡

-# what's in the box 🎁
+# What's in the box 🎁

 - Nuxt 2.x (latest)
 - TailwindCSS 2 (with PostCSS)
 - A default page & layout
 - Global style sheet
-- Some components
+- Some *maybe* useful components

 # Process